 Sadly, the Delicatessen closed in 2018 but the space is due to be repurposed as a new restaurant and cocktail bar called Sonrisa.

 - The Project Manager was GNA Limited.

-The quality of the work to alter the windows is extremely high.
-See a photo of the sawn cut mullion pieces made by Bonsers Restoration.
+The quality of the work to alter the windows is extremely high, with specialist work carried out by Bonsers Restoration.

 The original safe doors remain in the basement.